Macleod to make Wales debut against Georgia

 |Coverage: Commentary on BBC Radio Cymru and updates on BBC Radio Wales; live text commentary on BBC Sport website & app

-Scarlets back row Josh Macleod will make his international debut against Georgia in the unfamiliar role at number eight.
+Scarlets back row Josh Macleod will make his Wales debut against Georgia in the unfamiliar role of number eight.

-Wales head coach Wayne Pivac has made six changes from the side that beat Argentina.
+Coach Wayne Pivac has made six changes from the side that beat Argentina for the penultimate autumn Test - but there is still no room for Alun Wyn Jones.

 Macleod, Ben Carter and Jac Morgan start in the forwards, while Josh Adams, Owen Watkin and Rhys Priestland are named in the backs.